 - 9.4.1.
-The Contractor must: - (a) offer to provide to patients all vaccines and immunisations (other than childhood immunisations and the combined Haemophilus influenza type B and Meningitis C booster vaccine) of the type and in the circumstances specified in the GMS Statement of Financial Entitlements; - (b) taking into account the individual circumstances of the patient, consider whether immunisation ought to be administered by the Contractor or by another health professional or whether a prescription form ought to be provided for the purpose of self-administration by the patient of the immunisation; - (c) provide appropriate information and advice to patients about such vaccines and immunisations; - (d) record in the patient's record any refusal of the offer referred to in sub-clause (a); - (d) where the offer is accepted and immunisation is to be administered by the Contractor or by another health professional, include in the patient's record the information specified in clause 9.4.2; and
+The Contractor must: - (a) offer to provide to patients all vaccines and immunisations (other than childhood immunisations and the combined Haemophilus influenza type B and Meningitis C booster vaccine) of the type and in the circumstances specified in the GMS Statement of Financial Entitlements; - (b) taking into account the individual circumstances of the patient, consider whether immunisation ought to be administered by the Contractor or by another health professional or whether a prescription form ought to be provided for the purpose of self-administration by the patient of the immunisation; - (c) provide appropriate information and advice to patients about such vaccines and immunisations; - (d) record in the patient's record any refusal of the offer referred to in sub-clause (a); - (d) where the offer is accepted and immunisation is to be administered by the Contractor or by another health services are to be provided: there is further space in the clauses below to include such further detail as is necessary.